codepol/footballdb/README.md

 fsdb_create_users2.sql - This is to create additonal users and assigning the roles and nescessary permissions to them

+create_objects.sql - Additional sequences, triggers and functions in order to maintain database entegrity

 <i> Technical Data: </i>